robin-linzmayer/PieceOfCake/README.md

-# Project 1: Timing Maze Game
+# Project 3: Piece of Cake

 ## Citation and License
 This project belongs to Department of Computer Science, Columbia University.
 It may be used for educational purposes under Creative Commons **with proper attribution and citation** for the author TAs **Divyang Mittal (First Author), Raavi Gupta and the Instructor, Prof. Kenneth Ross**.